5.9 The Solution

 Ramssee let the thought trail off and Kaoz dropped his shovel as both of them stood with mouths agape at the sight of an apparition that had suddenly appeared before them.

-“My lord,” Kaoz bowed down on one knee and then pulled Ramssee down to beside him, ripping the viperz’s furs in the process.
-“The snake man is worthless rat!
-Ramssee had time to bend ear of king, but does nothing.”
-Then angrily the myz added, “Nothing but live in luxury and keep Kaoz locked up!”
+“Shaitan,” Kaoz bowed down on one knee and then pulled Ramssee down to beside him, ripping the viperz’s furs in the process.
+“Snakeman a rat!
+Ramssee do nothing.”

 “I haven’t heard you complaining much, dog!” spat the viperz.
 “Why you’ve even said that—“